 PE 335.
-Methods of Teaching Elementary School Physical Education for the Physical Education Specialist K-6
+Methods of Teaching Elementary School Physical Education for the Physical Education Specialist K-6 3 Basic theories concerning children, learning, and physical education.

 Basic theories concerning children, learning, and physical education.
 Consideration will be given to the significant role movement plays in the life of a child; trends in and goals of elementary education and physical education and their interrelationships; observing, analyzing, and recording the movement experiences appropriate for elementary school children.
 Observation, participation, and practical kinds of experiences will be arranged including 5-10 visits to local elementary schools.
+Prerequisites: ED 205, CS 200, PE 221 or permission of instructor.